-The borrowing limit is \$5500 for students who qualify based on a completed FAFSA.
-Interest rate is variable, capped at 8.25%, based on the 91-day Treasury Bill rate plus 3.1%.
-If the student is not a previous borrower in repayment who has already used the six-month grace period, interest and principal repayment is delayed until six months after the end of program completion.
-Loan applications may be obtained through the financial aid office on the main campus or the P.A.C.E. offices on the West Seneca Campus.
+Interest rate is variable, capped at 8.25 percent, based on the 91-day Treasury Bill rate plus 3.1 percent.
+If the student is not a previous borrower in repayment who has already used the sixmonth grace period, interest and principal repayment is delayed until six months after the program is completed.